krednie/wifi-heatmap/README.md

 # Wi-Fi Strength Analyzer (Python + Qt / PySide6)

-A Linux desktop application that visualizes Wi-Fi signal strength over time using:
+A Linux desktop application that visualizes Wi-Fi signal strength and the best place in your room to get max speed in real time using:

 - Sparkline graph (RSSI dBm vs Time)
 - Heatmap (Time × Wi-Fi Channel)